eigengo/opensourcejournal/monoids/monoids.md

 defined as "the endomorphism under function composition": we won't dig too much into it, all you need to know is that it is a morphism (a structure-preserving transformation) from an entity to itself.
-Let's assume we have definited two toy functions, `squareIt` and `sumIt` this way:
+Let's assume we have defined two toy functions, `squareIt` and `sumIt` this way:

 ```